Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Problem Formulation

+Let the point ${\bm y}_{j*} \in Y$ denote the optimal correspondence of ${\bm x}_{i}$, \emph{i.e.} ${\bm y}_{j*}$ is the closest point to the point ${\bm R}{\bm x}_{i}+\bm t$ in $Y$.
+Eq. \eqref{1} is a non-convex problem and cannot be trivially solved.
+If true correspondences between $X$ and $Y$ are known, transformation parameters can be optimally estimated in closed-form \cite{horn1987closed, arun1987least}.
+If optimal transformation parameters are given, correspondences can be easily searched.
+ICP solves the problem by alternatively searching correspondences and estimating transformation parameters.
+However, such an iterative optimization process guarantees convergence to a local minimum \cite{besl1992method}.

-where ${\bm R}\in SO(3)$ represents a rotation matrix and ${ \bm t \in \mathbb R^{3} }$ denotes a translation vector.
-Solving the problem in Eq. \eqref{1} based on raw 3D coordinates of point clouds is not robust because raw point clouds usually contain noises and outliers.
-To address the issue, PointNetLK \cite{aoki2019pointnetlk} utilizes PointNet \cite{qi2017pointnet} to extract $K$-dimensional vectors as global representations of point clouds.
+To address the issue, PointNetLK \cite{aoki2019pointnetlk} aims to estimate the optimal transformation in the feature space instead of Euclidean space.
+It utilizes a neural network, namely PointNet \cite{qi2017pointnet}, to obtain a $K$-dimensional vector as global representations of point clouds.
 In this way, the registration problem can be described as follows:

-where $\psi: \mathbb{R}^{3 \times N} \rightarrow \mathbb{R}^{K}$ denotes the feature extraction function.
-Previous studies \cite{huang2020feature,aoki2019pointnetlk} primarily solved the Eq. \eqref{2} by adapting PointNet as feature extraction function resulting in a global descriptor.
+where $\psi: \mathbb{R}^{3 \times N} \rightarrow \mathbb{R}^{K}$ denotes the feature extraction functional.
+According to Eq. (\ref{2}), transformation parameters can be estimated without searching correspondences.
+Previous studies \cite{huang2020feature,aoki2019pointnetlk} primarily solved the Eq. \eqref{2} by adapting PointNet as the feature extraction function, resulting in a global descriptor.
 However, they fail to utilize the informative features from local geometries.
-Inspired by the success of self-supervised learning \cite{jing2020self, lan2019albert}, we model the registration problem jointly based on global and local representations in a self-supervised manner.

-We revisit point cloud registration motivated by the observation that \textit{source} point cloud is transformed into \textit{target} point cloud by a rigid transformation operator $W$.
-In other words, all local geometries of point clouds are transformed consistently with the mapping function $W$.
-This property inspires us to exploit the high-level relation among different local geometries.
-Given two subsets ${\left\{ {{X_k}} \right\}_{k = 1,2}} \subset X$ and the corresponding transformed version ${\left\{ {W({X_k})} \right\}_{k = 1,2}}$, the related high-level representations can be denoted by ${\left\{ {\psi ({X_k})} \right\}_{k = 1,2}}$, and ${\left\{ {\psi ({W(X_k)})} \right\}_{k = 1,2}}$, respectively, where $\psi$ represents a feature extraction function.
-In this way, the feature change of original and transformed $X_{k}$ is described as
+To address the issue, we reformulate point cloud registration by jointly considering global and local descriptors.
+Inspired by the success of self-supervised learning \cite{jing2020self, lan2019albert}, we design a pretext task to extract informative global and local descriptors.
+We discover a key observation that \textit{source} point cloud is transformed into \textit{target} point cloud by a rigid transformation operator $W$.
+In other words, all local geometries of point clouds are transformed consistently with the same mapping function $W$.
+This property inspires us to exploit the high-level relations among different local geometries.